- The Teaching Cycle

 What is It?

-According to An Overview of E-Portfolios, an ePortfolio is “a digitized collection of artifacts including demonstrations, resources, and accomplishments that represent an individual, group, or institution.”
+According to An Overview of E-Portfolios (PDF by EDUCAUSE Learning Initiative), an ePortfolio is “a digitized collection of artifacts including demonstrations, resources, and accomplishments that represent an individual, group, or institution.”
 Students in the arts, architecture, and writing curriculum have been creating portfolios for years to demonstrate their learning over time and to showcase their best performances, papers, and designs.
 In recent years, programs across the curriculum are requiring that students demonstrate key compentencies, and ePortfolios have proven an excellent way to map and review these competencies.

 Web-based portfolios enable students and faculty to create and link web pages and upload electronic or digital files to web sites.
 Today’s ePortfolio systems are more sophisticated engines for learning outcomes assessment, review of work and reflections, and showcasing evidence of development and competence.
 Contemporary ePortfolios are based on dynamic, database driven online software that helps students, faculty, departments and universities collect, organize, reflect upon, and assess learning and accomplishments over time.